Sleep Apnea Treatment in Denton, TX

 Lifestyle Changes

-• Tobacco or alcohol use -- Alcohol can relax your throat muscles and may worsen the effects of sleep apnea.
+• Avoid Tobacco or Alcohol Use — Alcohol can relax your throat muscles and may worsen the effects of sleep apnea.
 Smoking can irritate your airway and lead to complications.

 Frequently Asked Questions